MSN Leadership Frequently Asked Questions

 If I choose the campus based format, will I take any online classes?

 Yes.
-Although the primary format for most of your courses will be face to face on campus, a handful of the classes in the curriculum are offered online.
+Generally about half the courses are online.
 You will be provided with technology resources to help you be successful in the online classes.

 In the campus based format, how many days will I attend class on campus?